kamchatka-volcano/cmdlime/README.md

 **cmdlime** supports several command line naming conventions and unlike many other parsers it strictly enforces them, so you can't mix usage of different formats together.

-All formats support argument delimiter `--`,  after it all command line options are treated as arguments, even if they start with hyphens.
+All formats support argument delimiter `--`,  after encountering it, all command line options are treated as arguments, even if they start with hyphens.

 #### GNU